“Indian Summer” Review

-“Feeling the Heat”
+“Feeling the Heat.”

 The most wholesome relationship in Mad Men belongs to Don Draper and Peggy Olson.
-That’s probably because there’s no romantic interest between them whatsoever.
+That’s because there’s no romantic interest between them whatsoever.
 Their connection is purely platonic, which is a rare sight at the Sterling Cooper offices.

 Don respects Peggy’s hard work and dedication as a secretary, but also recognizes her burgeoning talent as a copywriter.
 On the other hand, Peggy admires Don’s independence and expertise at the workplace.
 She doesn’t see him as a boss, and she doesn’t view herself as his secretary — in Peggy’s eyes, they are creative equals.

 One of the finest scenes in “Indian Summer” features Don giving Peggy advice about the best ways to come up with an advertising idea.
-Even though Don has an insanely competitive ego, it’s heartwarming to see him help a fellow employee.
+Even though Don has an insanely competitive ego, it’s heartwarming to see him help a fellow coworker.
 And for Peggy, it’s encouraging to know that not all men in Manhattan are misogynists.

 Unfortunately, the rest of “Indian Summer” isn’t so wholesome.